 Fade To Black Studio revolves around the concept of light and darkness.
 The ethereal light in opal, trapped in darkness for millennia, is unearthed and adorned —a representation of our own journey through life.
 The timeless designs of each piece are inspired by the inherent human desire to reach into the unknown and construct an ode to eternity, the opal representing the radiant light which we seek to surround ourselves.

 Fade To Black opals are unique.
-All of the stones used in our collections are ethically sourced from Lightning Ridge and some parts of Queensland, and production is monitored by Tatiana’s Father, Mario Ikasovic, who has been working in the opal industry for over 40 years where his uncompromising expertise and unparalleled level of craftsmanship has made him the top opal supplier to some of the world’s most respected fashion houses and jewellers.
+All of the stones used in our collections are ethically sourced from Lightning Ridge and some parts of Queensland, and production is monitored by our designer Tatiana’s Father, Mario Ikasovic, renowned in the opal industry for over 40 years, where his uncompromising expertise and unparalleled level of craftsmanship has made him a top opal supplier to some of the world’s most respected fashion houses and jewellers.

-Polishing and cutting is all done by hand within our company without any outsourcing, guaranteeing complete control over the quality and practice of such a delicate gem.
-Fade To Black has built close relationships with miners for many years, ensuring that every single piece can be traced back to the very mine they were sourced from and guarantees the stones are conflict free and the miner gets the fairest price for their hard labor.
+Polishing and cutting of our opal is all done by hand within our company without any outsourcing, guaranteeing complete control over the quality and practice of such a delicate gem.

 Australian Opals are a finite source.
 Often referred to as the ‘Mystery stone’, the illusive gem is incredibly difficult to find and the miner relies on an element of chance in finding an illustrious color bar amidst the limestone in a dim, underground shaft.
 They are truly one of the last naturally occurring gemstones – they are simply unearthed, cut, and polished without the use of heat or chemicals.